AvyAddons/BetterBags_Bound/README.md

 This is a plugin only!
 You can get the base bag addon over at [Cidan/BetterBags](https://github.com/Cidan/BetterBags) or [CurseForge](https://www.curseforge.com/wow/addons/better-bags).

+This plugin supports [the Priority addon](https://www.curseforge.com/wow/addons/betterbags-priority) as well!

 ## Support & Connect
 - GitHub: [AvyAddons](https://github.com/AvyAddons)
 - Twitter: [@Avyiel7](https://twitter.com/Avyiel7)